 If there are multiple defendants in an accident, you can sue each of them.
 However, you will still be limited to the total amount that is determined as fair or necessary to cover your damages.
 Plus, each person or party will also hold their own policy limits.
 But it is a way to potentially get financial recovery beyond the limit of a single insurance policy.

-Don’t Give Up Hope—Speak with a Personal Injury Lawyer
+Don’t Give Up Hope—Speak with a Personal Injury Attorney Today

 Our lawyers at John Foy & Associates can help.
-With more than two decades of experience assisting personal injury victims in getting the money they deserve, we know what it takes to fight for your right for compensation.
-And the consultation is always FREE.
-For your free consultation today, call us at 404-400-4000, or fill out the form on this page.
+With more than two decades of experience assisting personal injury victims in getting the money they deserve, we know what it takes to fight for your right to compensation.
+For your free consultation today, call us at 404-400-4000 or fill out the form on this page.